OUR BOOK CLUBS

 CONVENOR: Molly

-OUR NEXT BOOK CLUB DATE: Tuesday May 21st at 6pm or 730pm.
+OUR NEXT BOOK CLUB DATE: Tuesday May 27th, 2025

-Our Matilda Bookshop Book Club has been running for more than seven years and is a lively, informal and informative meeting where we chat over the best in Australian fiction, new-release fiction, classics and international fiction.
+Our Matilda Bookshop Book Club has been running for more than nine years and is a lively, informal and informative meeting where we chat over the best in Australian fiction, new-release fiction, classics and international fiction.
 The sessions are convened by Molly (who is an author and manager of the bookshop), who has experience teaching literature and creative writing at a tertiary level.
 But most importantly, the evenings are fun and engaging.

 If you are interested in receiving regular information about the book club, please sign up to the newsletter below.